Addicted to Travel

 Signs and Symptoms of Travel Addiction

-There are several signs and symptoms of travel addiction, which can vary depending on the individual.
+Travel addiction has several signs and symptoms, which can vary depending on the individual.
 Some of the most common signs and symptoms include:

 - Feeling an intense urge to travel and explore